edugirao/FEV-tools/README.md

 It deals with a simple .fev format for the tensor and with the related .flg/.fcs formats associated with more complex entities describing the 3-regular graphs (flag graph/faces info set).

-In addition to simple conversions for the .fev, .flg, and .fcs formats, it runs
+The following tools perform simple conversions for the .fev, .flg, and .fcs formats:
+- fev2flg
+- fev2fcs
+- flg2fev
+- flg2fcs
+- fcs2fev
+- fcs2flg

+In addition, the following tools perform specific tasks:
+- fev2sum - sum rules computation
+- fev2pov - tensor illustration
-- symmetry check
+- flg2sym - symmetry check
-- isomorphism check
+- flg2iso - isomorphism check
-- tensor illustration
+- flg2pri - reduction to primitive cell
-- structure generation
+- fcs2kid - structure generation
-- coordinates generation
+- fcs2xyz - coordinates generation
-- reduction to primitive cell
-- polygonal symbol generation
+- fcs2smb - polygonal symbol generation
-- sum rules computation
-- binary from/to formatted conversion
+- for2bin - binary from/to formatted conversion

 The package consists of a Src folder with the source code files and a makefile.
 It also includes a Doc folder with the user guide and an Examples folder containing the .fev files of a few illustrative structures (along with the corresponding files for the coordinates and lattice vectors).